-The system features a diverter valve with siphon tube to draw non-toxic RV water system antifreeze into the waterlines.
+The system features a winterization (diverter) valve with siphon tube to draw non-toxic RV water system antifreeze into the waterlines.
 There is also a water heater bypass valve to avoid filling the water heater with antifreeze.
-This feature is located near the water pump in the water center or utility compartment.
+See the Drain Valve Location chart at the end of this section for locations on your coach.